yukinogatari/TheOtherRoles-GM/README.md

 # Changelog
 <details>
   <summary>Click to show the Changelog</summary>

+**Version 3.2.5 (GM)**
+- Allow hiding nameplates on an individual basis
+- A failed Shifter is marked as a suicide now
+- Fix for the Lawyer stealing a win when they were ejected
+- Fix for players sometimes having their clothes/names swapped around
+- Hide the kill button on the meeting screen
+- Fix for non-Vampire/Warlock kills sometimes happening without a warp

 **Version 3.2.4**
 - Fixed a bug where the Vampire teleported when the bitten player died